-Brazil: The U.S.-Brazil Maritime Agreement, which was signed by the Secretary Mineta and the Brazilian Ambassador Roberto Abdenur in Washington on September 30, 2005, represents a succession of bilateral maritime agreements dating to the 1970s.
+The current U.S.-Brazil Maritime Agreement represents a succession of bilateral maritime agreements dating to the 1970s.
 The heart of the agreement is to ensure equal access for each country’s national-flag carriers to the other country’s government-controlled cargo.
 Brazil has historically designated a large share of its foreign trade in commercial goods to be government cargoes.

 - U.S. / Brazilian Consultations

-China: A new U.S.-China Maritime Agreement was signed on December 8, 2003 by Secretary Mineta and Minister of Communications Zhang and has a five-year term and is extended automatically for successive one-year periods.
+A current U.S.-China Maritime Agreement is extended automatically for successive one-year periods.
 The agreement addresses U.S. carriers’ rights to open branch offices throughout China and assures China of continued open access to U.S. markets.

 - U.S. / Chinese Maritime Bilateral Agreement